cwi-swat/testing-dsls-with-dsls/README.md

 TestQL is DSL for testing QL.
 In fact, it's an extension of the QL language using Rascal's support for extensible syntax definition.
 Using TestQL, tests can be expressed in a human readable, declarative format.

 TestQL files end with the extension `testql`, and have IDE support enabled, just like the QL programs written in files with the `myql` extension.
-For the test files the IDE support includes clicable links:
+For the test files the IDE support includes clickable links:

 - to execute the whole test suite